nilsmango/project7III/content/tap/_index.md

 - Customizable and universal MIDI CC: Control any MIDI-compatible device or software
 - Connect via USB (Mac only) or WiFi.

-Tap is simply the best controller for Ableton Live when you are on the go, but we are also using it in the studio because it's so much fun.
+Tap is simply the best controller for Ableton Live when you're on the go, and with iPad support, it’s also a must-have in the studio.

 <!-- <div class="button"> -->
 <a href="https://project7iii.com/tap/Tap.zip" class="btn" id="yellowButton" download>Download MIDI Remote Script</a> <a href="/tap/manual" class="btn" id="yellowButton">Read User Manual</a>